-When I was a young girl, I loved to tour open houses with my parents and imagine what it would be like to live in the spaces I saw (my vivid imagination being one of the perks of being an only child).
+When I was little, I loved touring open houses with my parents, and I often found myself imagining what it would be like to live in the spaces I saw.
 Not thinking much about this as an adult, when the time came to choose a career, I went to school for business, specifically organizational development, to make sure employees had what they needed to be successful and organizations were structured in a way to be as efficient as possible.

-As I worked at organizations from The Washington Post to Under Armour to The Boston Consulting Group, I found myself drawn to my childhood interests and started thinking about the different ways I could decorate the rooms in my home (well, really one room, since most of my homes were studio apartments).
-This enthusiasm for my own projects turned into projects for friends and family, many who wanted help decorating but also needed help organizing areas from pantries to basements.
+As I worked at organizations from The Washington Post to Under Armour to The Boston Consulting Group, I found myself drawn to my childhood interests more and more and started thinking about the different ways I could decorate the rooms in my home (well, really one room, since most of my homes were studio apartments).
+This enthusiasm for my own projects turned into projects for friends and family, many who wanted help decorating but also needed help organizing spaces from pantries to basements.